-The Effect the Pandemic Had on Email Marketing
+The Effect of the COVID-19 Pandemic on Email Marketing

-It’s no secret that the pandemic has affected online marketing strategies.
-It has transformed how brands interact with their customers, purchase decisions, and outlook for advertisements.
+It’s no secret that the COVID-19 pandemic has affected online email marketing strategies.
+It has transformed how brands interact with customers, purchase decisions, and advertisements.

 The pandemic crisis has impacted email marketing in both short- and long-term aspects.

-4 Brands That Wrote Empathetic Emails During the Pandemic
+4 Brands That Used Empathetic Email Marketing During the Lockdown

 COVID-19 has made it challenging for brands to connect with their audience.
-However, these 5 brands have taken the pandemic as an opportunity to showcase their loyalty to the customers by writing empathetic emails.
-These are effective marketing examples that deliver value and offer assistance while promoting togetherness.
+However, these four brands have taken the pandemic as an opportunity to showcase their loyalty to the customers by writing empathetic emails.
+These effective email marketing strategy examples deliver value and offer assistance while promoting togetherness.

-What we learned: counted amongst the best email marketing examples, this brand teaches us that you should always focus on reassuring the audience about their safety and well-being.
+What we learned: Counted among the best email marketing strategy examples, this brand teaches us that you should always focus on reassuring the audience about their safety and well-being.

-The pandemic has hit the travel industry the hardest.
-Between lockdown impositions, many people have been looking for affordable ways to get away from their homes and experience wanderlust again.
-In view of this, Travelzoo drafted an email that reinforced the company’s love for travel.
-It spoke about the flexibility in offers and booking dates they were introducing while encouraging its subscribers to stay at home.
+The pandemic hit the travel industry the hardest.
+Between lockdown impositions, many people have been looking for affordable ways to escape their homes and experience wanderlust again.
+But it was not possible then, especially due to the fear of infection.

-- Keeping the customers informed, but don’t engage in hard-selling.
+- With empathetic email marketing, keep customers informed but don’t engage in hard-selling.

 - Be honest in letting the customers know how the situation affects your services.

-- Keep your social feeds and web pages updated with the latest information, especially in times of crisis.
+- Keep your social feed and web pages updated with the latest information, especially in times of crisis.